PATRIC3/p3_docs/docroot/user_guides/services/comprehensive_genome_analysis_service.md

    * Subsystem analysis - summary
    * Phylogenetic analysis - phylogenetic tree generated using the analyzed genome and the closest Reference and Representative genomes
    * References - citations to all tools used by the service
+ * **annotated.genome:** A special "Genome Typed Object (GTO)" JSON-format file that encapsulates all the data from the annotated genome.
+See [Extracting and Mining Genome Typed Objects](https://docs.patricbrc.org/cli_tutorial/cli_getting_started.html#extracting-and-mining-genome-typed-objects-gtos) for more information.